Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Notes on individual systems

-The spectrum shows two quasars at z=1.71 with slight differences in the C IV, C III] and Mg II profiles.
-The image reveals no lensing galaxy (Figure~\ref{DQspec}), thus we classify this system as a distinct dual quasar.
-The separation is 9.561$\arcsec$ , corresponding to a transverse distance of 80.42 kpc.
+The spectra reveal two quasars at $z\sim2.113$.
+Both spectra show clear self-absorptions in the C IV and Mg II emissions.
+Their continua have similar slopes longward of C III] lines but very different slopes shortward of C III] lines, indicating different origins of the two continua.
+Together with the absence of any obvious lens in the image, we classify the system as a dual quasar, with a transverse distance of 78.27 kpc and an angular separation of 9.422$\arcsec$.